cloud-gov/federalist.18f.gov/pages/using-federalist/customization.md

 ---
 # {{ page.title }}

+{% capture content %}
+This page describes some more advanced features of Federalist and introduces [Jekyll](https://jekyllrb.com/), one of the technologies behind Federalist.
+{% endcapture %}
+{% include components/alert--note.html content=content %}

 You may have realized that Federalist is based on several technologies.
 One of the most important is [Jekyll](https://jekyllrb.com/), a static site generator.
 Federalist uses Jekyll to build your site, so anything you can do with Jekyll,